This post has been updated as of November 20, 2017

-Living with a chronic illness can be terribly discouraging, even so I am very thankful that I have been learning how to find joy in the everyday.
+Living with a chronic illness can be terribly discouraging, even, so I am very thankful that I have been learning how to find joy in the everyday.
 I have learned to pause and notice the smiles on the faces of my children, and enjoy the antics they are up to every day.
 I am learning to notice more of God’s beautiful creation, and I have been praying that the Lord will show me how he is at work in and around me.
-I am so thankful for what the Lord is doing in my life.
+We are so thankful for what the Lord is doing in my life.
 God has been good.

 Recently we have begun a journey with my 8 yo daughter.
 It appears her health is not what it should be either.
 It is one thing to live a life of pain and struggle yourself, but to watch your children walk that same path is heartbreaking.
-Yet again I am thankful that the Lord has been demonstrating Himself to me in the everyday through this difficult journey.
-I am not thankful that my daughter may be sick.
-I am thankful that God is teaching me through it, as well as teaching me to trust in him as the way ahead seems dark.
+Yet again I am thankful that the Lord has been demonstrating Himself to me in every day through this difficult journey.
+I am not thankful that my daughter may be sick, I am thankful that God is teaching me through this process.
+While teaching me to trust him as the way ahead seems dark.

 Each day I am being reminded of God’s constant presence in the life of our family.
 Even though there are many struggles that we are facing each day I have a sense of calm in my heart, knowing that God is leading us each step of the way.